Abi-Liu/MasterMind/README.md

 3. You can now start the server via `mvn spring-boot:run`
 4. That's it!
 You should now be able to access the api at `http://localhost:8080`

+Additionally, you can run the unit tests by running `mvn test`

 #### **Frontend**
 1. Navigate to the frontend directory: `cd frontend`
 2. Install the dependencies by running `npm i`